leadtrip/g522customAccessDecisionVoters/README.md

-Grails app with spring security enabled with a customer voter
+Grails app with spring security enabled with a custom access decision voter

 A table has been added that maps a user to a controller and comma separated list of actions that that user is allowed to access.